 Foods play a major role in weight gain and weight loss, whether it is a child or an adult.
 If your toddler is underweight, try and include these foods in his diet to help him gain weight in a healthy way:

 A child who doesn’t eat potatoes is rare to find.
-Potatoes are the best option that promote weight gain in babies.
+Potatoes are the best option that promotes weight gain in babies.
 Carbohydrates intake is necessary for the weight gain process and potatoes are the optimum source of carbohydrates.
 Potatoes also contain amino acids which encourage weight gain in babies.
 Apart from potatoes, you can also include other starchy vegetables in your baby’s diet.

 2. Olive Oil